Ingredient Content Analysis

 • Cellulose Analysis

 Cellulose is the most abundant biopolymer on Earth and plays a critical role in biomass conversion.
-Our Company's cellulose analysis service focuses on determining the cellulose content in different biomass samples.
-This analysis involves identifying the presence of glucose monomers and evaluating the linkages between them.
-By understanding the cellulose content, researchers and industry professionals can optimize conversion processes that rely on this component.
+Determines cellulose content in biomass by identifying glucose monomers and linkages, enabling optimization of conversion processes.

 • Hemicellulose Analysis